-Has branches in every Palestinian town, neighborhood, refugee camp, and high school
+* Has branches in many Palestinian towns, refugee camps, and high schools

 Tanzim (which means “Organization” in Arabic) was established in 1995 by the late Palestinian leader Yasser Arafat, to serve as a quasi-military force for his Fatah organization.
 With this new entity, Arafat hoped to counterbalance the growing power of Hamas and Islamic Jihad, which had recently engaged in a number of deadly skirmishes with Palestinian Authority security forces.

 From its inception, Tanzim acted as an informal “Palestinian army” that could, because of its “unofficial” status, combat Israeli security forces or attack Jewish civilians without technically violating signed agreements between Israeli and Palestinian authorities.
 In September 1996 the organization played a major role in the so-called “Tunnel Riots,” where its members fought alongside Palestinian policemen against Israeli security forces after the Israeli government had opened a Jerusalem archaeological site to tourists.

 Tanzim militants were in the vanguard of the violent Intifada that erupted in October 2000, after Arafat had rejected the Clinton-Barak peace offer and derailed the Camp David talks.
 In that uprising, numerous Tanzim operatives ambushed civilian vehicles and detonated bombs on crowded buses in Israeli cities.
 Particularly notable was a late 2001 attack on a bus in the West Bank that killed ten people and injured more than thirty.
 Between September 2000 and March 2001, Tanzim and the Al-Aqsa Martyrs Brigades took combined responsibility for more than 300 separate terror attacks in which Israeli civilians were killed.